 The act of dividing a geographic area into districts so as to give one party an unfair advantage during elections.
 In the early 19th century, the party of Massachusetts Governor Elbridge Gerry redrew the state’s congressional districts to favor its candidates.
 One district resembled a salamander; hence the combination of “Gerry” and “mander.”

 A constitutional provision that was frequently used in southern states, exempting descendants of men who voted prior to 1866 from suffrage restrictions such as literacy tests, poll taxes, and property requirements.
-This clause allowed poor, illiterate southern whites to vote while disfranchising blacks, whose slave ancestors had no voting rights.
+This clause allowed poor, illiterate southern whites to vote while disfranchising blacks, whose enslaved ancestors had no voting rights.

 The economic crisis and period of minimal business activity in the United States and other industrialized nations that began in 1929 and continued through the 1930s.
 During the 1920s in the United States, speculation on the stock market led to changes in federal monetary policy.
 The subsequent decline in personal consumption and investments triggered the stock market crash of 1929, which, along with World War I debts and reparations, precipitated the Great Depression.